 Samsung launched its latest foldables at the “Galaxy Unpacked” event back in August 2022.
 The new Galaxy Z Fold 4 brings a bunch of quality-of-life upgrades over last year’s Galaxy Z Fold 3—instead of a massive generational leap.
 But that was to be expected.
-Alongside the Fold 4, Samsung also launched the fourth iteration of its clamshell foldable, the Galaxy Z Flip 4.
-And in this article, we’ll be discussing all the upgrades, complete specifications, availability, official price in Nepal, and more of the all-new Samsung Galaxy Z Fold 4.
+In this article, we’ll be discussing all the upgrades, complete specifications, availability, official price in Nepal, and more of the all-new Samsung Galaxy Z Fold 4.

 Samsung Galaxy Z Fold 4 Overview: